Velocityofpie/Chaudr/README.md

 Unfortunatly, we were unable to figure out how to deploy the app with an HTTPS certificate in time, but it was our intention.
 Currently, the server is running on plain HTTP.
 We also had plans to deploy AWS WAF (Web Application Firewall) to protect against DDOS attacks, and a load balacer that terminated idle connections so that the server wouldn't be overloaded, but we simply didn't have enough time.

+# Docker quickstart

+If you have Docker or Docker Desktop working on your machine, you can simply run `docker build . -t chaudr` and `docker run -p 8080:8080 chaudr` to get started fast.
+Navigate to [localhost:8080](http://localhost:8080) to see it running.
+If you want to use a different port other than 8080, you can do this `docker run -p <custom-port-number-here>:8080 chaudr`.

 # Prequisites

 You need to have a couple of tools installed to run the project.